-Good Neighbor Insurance (www.gninsurance.com and www.gninsurance.com) agents understand the importance of making sure all health precautions are taken care of prior going overseas.
-I, myself, go overseas at least two times a year to far off lands to scuba dive and I too have to make sure all my shots are up-to-date and take those extra health precautions.
+Good Neighbor Insurance agents understand the importance of making sure all health precautions are taken care of prior going overseas.
+I travel overseas regularly to far off lands to scuba dive.
+Therefore, I need to make sure all my shots are up-to-date and take those extra health precautions.

 Some of the world’s most spectacular destinations are also home to some of the world’s nastiest bugs and diseases.
-Yellow fever, malaria, and other sickness can strike the international travelers at any time.
+Yellow fever, malaria, and other illnesses can strike international travelers at any time.
 It’s smart to check the CDC travel health notices for safety and security alerts that may affect your travel.
 Just because you’re on vacation or on a business trip does not mean sickness ends the moment you board the airplane heading to another country.
-Below are tips on what vaccinations one should take as well as health precautions to those countries you are visiting.
-Of course the foundation of your health precautions for your overseas travels starts with an international travel plan.
-There are travel plans for those traveling just a few days to a few weeks, www.gninsurance.com/tripcancellation/, overseas to those who will be residing overseas for many years, www.gninsurance.com/career_plans.asp .
-Either way international health insurance plans are there to take care of those worse case situations just like our US health care plan does in the US.
+Below are tips on what shots and vaccinations one should take, as well as health precautions to those countries you are visiting.

+Polio is a life-threatening disease caused by a virus that affects the nervous system.
 This debilitating disease is still active in many parts of Africa and Asia.
 The germs can be spread through food, water, and contact with an infected person.
 Even if you received a polio vaccine as a child, you may need a booster to make sure you’re protected if you are at increased risk of exposure.
 The Polio booster is a three-dose series administered across a six-month period.

 Typhoid Fever Vaccine